Mikawa, Yamagata

 Mikawa (三川町, Mikawa-machi) is a town located in Yamagata Prefecture, Japan.
-As of 31 March 2023, the town had an estimated population of 7,282 in 2478 households, and a population density of 220 persons per km².
+As of 31 March 2023, the town had an estimated population of 7,282 in 2478 households, and a population density of 220 persons per km^{2}.
 The total area of the town is 33.22 km².
 Mikawa is the seat of the Yamagata Prefectural Government's |"general branch office" responsible for the unofficial "Shōnai Region", corresponding to northwestern Yamagata.
 It is also the seat of the central government's MLIT transportation branch office that licenses the Shōnai vehicle registration plate for the same region.

 Geography

 Mikawa is located in the coastal plains of northeast Yamagata Prefecture, sandwiched between much larger Tsuruoka and Sakata.
 There are no mountains the entire town is located in the Shōnai Plain.
 Mount Chōkai to the north and Mount Gassan relocated to the east-southeast.
 The main urban center is concentrated near Yamagata Prefectural Route 333 (formerly Japan National Route 7), which runs along the Akagawa River.
 The border with the former Fujishima Town was set along the Fujishima River at the eastern end of the town, and the boundaries with Sakata City and Tsuruoka City in the west are along the flow of the Oyama River.